-The Authority notes that Arup did not recommend any adjustment to operations costs for this scheme.
+In the Draft Report, the Authority noted that Arup did not recommend any adjustment to operations costs for this scheme.

-The Authority notes that the consultants engaged to review operations costs in other SunWater schemes (Halcrow (2011), GHD (2011) and Aurecon (2011)) also did not recommend any adjustment to operations costs.
+The Authority noted that the consultants engaged to review operations costs in other SunWater schemes (Halcrow (2011), GHD (2011) and Aurecon (2011)) also did not recommend any adjustment to operations costs.

 Further, SunWater's forecast average annual operations costs are approximately 27% higher than the 2006-11 average.
-The Authority notes that this increase is largely due to a change in the allocation of non-direct costs, previously discussed.
+The Authority noted that this increase is largely due to a change in the allocation of non-direct costs, previously discussed.

-On the basis of the consultants' reviews, the Authority has not specifically adjusted SunWater's operations cost forecast.
+On the basis of the consultants' review and SunWater's internal cost reductions over time, the Authority did not specifically adjusted SunWater's operations cost forecast.